 Resource and workload management

-A resource manager allocates computing power to your workloads so that you may load, analyse, manage, and export data accordingly.
+A resource manager allocates computing power to your workloads so that you may load, analyze, manage, and export data accordingly.

-Data modelling combines multiple data sources into a single semantic model, providing a structured, streamlined view of your data.
+Data modeling combines multiple data sources into a single semantic model, providing a structured, streamlined view of your data.

 Business intelligence tools

-Business analytics tools help deliver insights to users in the form of dashboards, reports, and other visualisation tools.
+Business analytics tools help deliver insights to users in the form of dashboards, reports, and other visualization tools.